SiPhung953/Obsidian/README.md

-This is my Obsidian Notes, used for subject revision Written in my language, so be selective with what you want to read
+This is my Obsidian Notes, used for subject revision.
+Written in my language, so be selective with what you want to read